Skip to main content

 As for the other things to keep in mind:

 • JP mainly follows game8 and FFO (JP forum).
-The JP players are notorably stubborn about sticking to the strategies on these sites.
+The JP players want a strategy that clears easily with randoms, so they are not flexible to introducing minor changes, especially when the change is catered towards parsing.

 • JP strategies prefers splitting the map between north (G1) and south (G2) halves.
-If its unfeasible, they will split it west (G1) and east (G2) instead.
+If its unfeasible or if they want consistency on other parts, they will split it west (G1) and east (G2) instead.

 • JP do not like burdening support players.
 If given the choice of having either TH or DPS adjust, they will make the DPS move.